-Of all the videos there’s only one where he lets his guard down momentarily, and works in a way I’m personally more aligned to.
-He’s trying to make a paddle in a hurry before it gets dark and theres about 20m of power tool cables hes dancing around on, as he works in time lapse -I felt a lot better after seeing that.
+Of all the videos I’ve seen, there’s only one where he lets his guard down momentarily, and works in a way I’m personally more aligned to.
+He’s trying to make a paddle in a hurry before it gets dark and there’s about 20m of power tool cables hes dancing on, as he works in time lapse -I felt a lot better after seeing that.

 Had to dash out to get a 16′ piece of 2×1″for the keel, as I had mis-translated the dimensions in my earlier choice.
 No car this time.
 I had to push the bike most of the way from the timber yard, though I did have a little ride, just to see if I could.

 This is a cabinet makers method for fixing doors that stick.
 By rubbing the stringer up and down against a piece of rough sanding belt you get a nice union with the stem.